ani555/E1-246-Assignment1/README.md

 ## How to run

+### Dataset
+To train the model we use the Reuters corpus available through the nltk api. `helper.py` contains the required methods to read and process the required data.

 ### Setting the hyperparameters
 All the hyperparameters are loaded from `config.json` file.
 Here I have briefly described the meaning of each of these hyperparameter flags present in `config.json`.
 * `learning_rate` : learning rate required to train the model